 Accents in Primary Colors

 One of the most fun components of mid-century design is its playful use of color!
-Historically, mid-century spaces utilized a mix of bold, primary colors.
+Historically, mid-century spaces utilized a mix of bold, primary colors, with yellows and blues being especially popular.
 You can also try pairing complementary or secondary colors to capture that retro feel in a more approachable way—think yellow and turquoise or lilac and tangerine.
 Layer in pops of neutrals or beige to keep it from going too technicolor—there’s no need to go crazy with colors in a classy style like this.

-It’s a “must-have” because: Vibrant color is an integral part of mid-century design aesthetics.
+It’s a “must-have” because… Vibrant color is an integral part of the mid-century design aesthetic.
 It adds a sense of levity and joy to the serious designs and geometric shapes of the movement.

 Geometric Shapes and Accents

-It’s a “must-have” because: The dynamic shapes used in mid-century design are not only eye-catching, they often work to enhance the quality of the space by creating focal points around a room.
+It’s a “must-have” because… The dynamic shapes used in mid-century design are not only eye-catching, but they also often work to enhance the quality of the space by creating focal points around a room.

 Organic and Natural Textures

 Mixing organic textures was all the rage during the peak of the mid-century era!
 Incorporating these textures in your furniture and home decor is still a great way to bring a room together today.